mattortiz/gatsby-starter-kit/src/content/parts/author.md

 title: author
 ---

-**Greg Lobinski** - I'm a front-end web developer.
-Follow me at [@greglobinski](https://twitter.com/greglobinski) if you want to be informed about new articles.
-I'm open to any suggestions from you.
-Do not hesitate to tell me what you think.
+**Matt Ortiz** - I'm a creative product leader.
+Follow me at [@ma77or7iz](https://twitter.com/ma77or7iz) if you want to keep up on new content.
+Don't hesitate to hit me up.